grav/aws-lumo-cljs-runtime/examples/node-deps-example/README.md

 $ aws lambda invoke --function-name node-deps-example --payload '' response.txt
 ```

-The response should contain some json.
+The `response.txt` should contain some json.

 ### Creating a separate layer for the NodeJS dependencies